How to become a receptionist

 Apprenticeship

-You could get into this job through a hospitality team member intermediate apprenticeship, or a hospitality supervisor advanced apprenticeship.
+You could get into this job through an apprenticeship, such as:

 Entry requirements